-At Lyndale Greens the English program is based on the Victorian Essential Learning Standards and is integrated across all learning areas as well as being a learning area with specific points for study and development.
+At Lyndale Greens the English program is based on the Victorian Curriculum and is integrated across all learning areas as well as being a learning area with specific points for study and development.

 There is usually a daily two hour literacy time with an hour for reading and an hour for writing.
 Lessons consist of a whole class focus followed by small group focus and then concluding with whole class sharing.
 Students are presented with a wide range of experiences and resources that will stimulate and enrich their language development.
 Teaching groups are fluid and flexible, changing according to need.

 Individual Learning Improvement Plans are prepared for students at risk outlining strategies to address issues.